-It's important that the soil is warm and all risk of frost has passed before you plant the slips outside.
+If you're wondering when to plant sweet potatoes, t's important that the soil is warm and all risk of frost has passed before you plant the slips outside.
 Start by raking your vegetable bed to ensure that the soil is loose as this will aid with drainage and help your slips establish.

 If you live in a cooler area, then consider covering your vegetable bed in black polythene or trash bags weighted down with large rocks.
 This will keep the soil warm and will suppress weeds.